Sequence and Consequence: Does Stalnaker's Thesis motivate ?

-This also shows that getting the above facts will not require models that strictly validate Flattening---we can easily allow failures of flatness, so long as they only show up among worlds accessible but not reachable from any given world $w$, since this will still let us represent worlds as ordinal sequences with an order-function that agrees with the tail-order function as regards the sequences \emph{reachable} from any given sequence.
-This will let us model van Fraassen's result consistent with failures of Flattening having positive probability.
-Those failures, however, will have to involve conditionals with very strange antecedents (amounting to something equivalent to the negation of Sequentiality) in order to get us out past the initial $\omega$-sequence of worlds in the relevant sequences.
-So it would be interesting to see if instances of Flattening with Boolean substitution instances play a role in securing the relevant restriction of Stalnaker's Thesis, since this might provide the basis for a simplicity argument for the validity of Flattening.\footnote{Note that in any model with a probability function satisfying \cref{strongfact} (or even the weakening below that requires $r$ and $p$ to be Boolean), the two sides of any instance of Flattening where $p,q$ are Boolean and $pq$ has positive probability will have to have the same probability.
-For $\pi^*(\sem{}{p > (pq > r)}) = \pi^*(\sem{}{pq > r}\mid \sem{}{p}) = \pi^*(\sem{}{r}\mid \sem{}{pq}) = \pi^*(\sem{}{pq > r})$.
-One might see this securing a limited kind of ``probabilistic validity'' for the two single-premise inference rules corresponding to the two directions of Flattening.
-However, there is no obvious route from \cref{strongfact} to the claim that the instances of Flattening have probability one, even for Boolean $p$ and $q$.
-The tree models introduced below show that if we weaken \cref{strongfact} to require $p$ and $r$ to be Boolean, we can have models where instances of Flattening with Boolean $p$ and $q$ have probability less than one.}
+This fact also shows that getting the nice behaviour described in \cref{staltheorem} will not require models that strictly validate Flattening.
+For while \cref{staltheorem} involves sequence models, which are flat, we can modify the order function of one of these models so that it is no longer flat but remains $(\firstdegconj>\mathcal{L}_>\mid\firstdegconj)$-Stalnaker; indeed, we can do so in such a way that certain counterexamples to Flattening are not only true at some worlds, but have positive probability.
+Those failures, however, will have to involve conditionals with rather complex antecedents (for example, a conditional whose antecedent is an instance of Sequentiality) in order to force us out past the initial $\omega$-sequence of worlds in the relevant sequences.
+So an argument from some restriction of Stalnaker's Thesis to the truth of some corresponding restriction of Flattening still seems like an open possibility; and if such an argument could be found, it is possible that it could provide the basis for a simplicity argument for the unrestricted validity of Flattening. \footnote{Note that in any $(\mathcal{P}>\mathcal{Q}\mid\mathcal{R})$-Stalnaker model, the two sides of any instance of Flattening where $p\in \mathcal{P}\cap\mathcal{R}$, $pq \in \mathcal{P}$, $r \in \mathcal{Q}$, and $pq>r \in \mathcal{Q}$ must have the same probability, so long as $pq$ has positive probability.
+For then $\prob{p > (pq > r)} = \cprob{pq > r}{p} = \cprob{r}{pq} = \prob{pq > r}$.
+One might see this as securing a restricted kind of ``probabilistic validity'' for the single-premise inference rules corresponding to the two directions of Flattening.
+However, there is no obvious route from any consistent restriction of Stalnaker's Thesis to the claim that the instances of Flattening have probability one, even when $p$, $q$, and $r$ are Boolean.
+And indeed, the tree models introduced below show that we can have $(\mathcal{B}>\mathcal{L}_>\mid\mathcal{B})$-Stalnaker models where instances of Flattening with Boolean $p,q,r$ have probability less than one.}